jnphr/fincalc/README.md

 # Financial Calculator
 A simple financial calculator.\
-This program allows a user to view a simple or compound return on investment, or to plan repayments on a loan product.
+This program allows a user to view a simple or compound return on investment, or to plan repayment of a loan product.

 ## Installation